erizov/Professor/semester_02/lecture_06_solid_principles/liskov_substitution/school.en.md

 ## Simple Explanation

-Liskov Substitution is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Liskov Substitution Principle is an algorithm used to solve specific problems in computer science.

 ## Where It's Used